nikilm2504/PamaPay/README.md

 PamaPay is a backend-focused project designed to explore and implement the core engineering concepts behind modern digital payment systems.

-The goal of this project is not to process real payments, but to build a production-style payment backend that demonstrates secure transactions, reliability, scalability, and system design principles.
+The goal of this project is not to process real payments, but to build a production-style payment backend that demonstrates secure transactions, reliability, scalability, and system design principles

 ---